Software Alternatives, Accelerators & Startups

 • Just got a new M2 Pro after my 2016 became outdated.
 What are your first steps to setting up a new computer?

 If you haven’t already, this is the time to install a tool like yadm and get your computer configuration into version control.
 Your command-line tools can be managed by yadm directly, your system settings can mostly be managed with a yadm bootstrap script that runs things like defaults write, and the software you install can be managed with a Brewfile that the yadm bootstrap script uses to install software with...
-Source: about 1 year ago
+Source: over 1 year ago

 • System 76 Linux script to set up a new PC including the personal profile and prefered software installs

 I personally use YADM.
 It's basically a git repo on my home folder, that only tracks what I explicitly set.
 And you can setup bootstraps to do what you said, install a bunch of stuff or make custom changes.
 In it's essence, it's a set of bash/sh files that are executed sequentially when you launch the yadm bootstrap command.
-Source: about 1 year ago
+Source: over 1 year ago

 • Git Aliases - My way of learning Git

 I'm not yet a Git Wizard yet, you'll find me being very sloppy with my commits as I'm learning it.
 But you can see me editing my config files very frequently.
 To copy-paste from the website of yadm.io:.
-Source: about 1 year ago
+Source: over 1 year ago

 • Attempting to get more organized on my machines